 Frequently Asked Questions (FAQs)

-Government approval of the of the Tahmoor South Project will ensure continued employment for another 13 years of close to 400 people; close to half of whom live locally.
-A total of $784 million will be injected into the region and state economies.
+Government approval of the Tahmoor South Project will ensure continued employment for another 12 years of 400 people; close to half of whom live locally.
+A total of $664.9 million will be injected into the region and state economies.

-In the Wollondilly region this will include benefits of $122 million to employees; $35 million to local businesses; and $5.2 million to Wollondilly Shire Council in payment of rates.
-It will also ensure continued support of more than $100,000 a year for local community groups, programs and initiatives.
+In the Wollondilly region this will include benefits of $137.5 million to employees; $32.5 million to local businesses; and $4.7 million to Wollondilly Shire Council in payment of rates.

 ‘Longwall mining’ is a widely used method of mining coal from underground.
 Firstly, underground roadways are cut through solid coal to separate each section of coal to be mined.